How to Share Pictures Between Nearby PCs in Windows 11

 How it Works: Bluetooth vs. Wi-Fi

-Windows Nearby Sharing uses the fastest connection available, usually Wi-Fi Direct if both computers support it, or Bluetooth if Wi-Fi isn’t an option.
+Windows Nearby Sharing uses the fastest connection available, usually Wi-Fi Direct (a technology that allows devices to connect directly to each other without an intermediary network) if both computers support it, or Bluetooth if Wi-Fi isn’t an option.

 Requirements for Nearby Sharing

-Windows Nearby Sharing works best when both PCs are running Windows 10 (version 1803 or newer) or Windows 11, and have Bluetooth turned on and set to be discoverable.- Both PCs must be running Windows 10 (version 1803 or newer) or Windows 11.
+For Windows nearby sharing to work, both computers need to be running Windows 10 (version 1803 or newer) or Windows 11.
+Make sure Bluetooth is turned on and discoverable on both.
+Wi-Fi on the same network and Wi-Fi Direct support will speed things up.
+Keep the devices within Bluetooth or Wi-Fi range.- Both PCs must be running Windows 10 (version 1803 or newer) or Windows 11.

 - Bluetooth must be turned on and set to be discoverable on both devices.